stencillogic/Start-with-Rust-fast/README.md

 We can create several `impl` blocks and put them in separate files.

 ## Enumerations and pattern matching

 Enum has a set of predefined values.
-Each value can have associated value, structure or tuple.
+Each value can have associated value, structure, or tuple.

 Example: